-program supports education in Mexico through giving cash grants to families on the condition that their children are enrolled and attending school at least eight-five percent of the time.66 In addition to addressing educational growth, this program also advances health initiatives by requiring regular medical check-ups, attendance at health lectures, and certain immunizations.67
+addition to addressing educational growth, this program also advances health initiatives by requiring regular medical check-ups, attendance at health lectures, and certain immunizations.

-To implement PROGRESA, a process was initiated to target rural communities in Mexico that were impoverished and unlikely to experience significant economic growth without outside assistance; once the communities were identified, certain families below a designated poverty line were selected as eligible.68 PROGRESA started out as a randomized social experiment where certain impoverished localities were selected to participate, while other areas served as a control; eventually, the program expanded to provide resources to the control localities as well.69 In the first few years of its existence, PROGRESA grew to provide aid to about 2.6 million poor families, a number that included forty percent of rural families and ten percent of all families living in Mexico.70 PROGRESA was very successful at promoting change and has been replicated in other countries as well.71 PROGRESA shifted towards an effort to increase human development and was renamed Oportunidades in 2001, which was then replaced by Prospera in 2014, a social inclusion program;72 In 2017, more than 6.5 million families were receiving benefits from the Prospera program.73 Despite the name changes and focus shifts of these programs, they have all operated as conditional cash transfer programs offering support for
+To implement PROGRESA, a process was initiated to target rural communities in Mexico that were impoverished and unlikely to experience significant economic growth without outside assistance; once the communities were identified, certain families below a designated poverty line were selected as eligible.
+PROGRESA started as a randomized social experiment where certain impoverished localities were selected to participate, while other areas served as a control; eventually, the program expanded to provide resources to the control localities as well.
+In the first few years of its existence, PROGRESA grew to provide aid to about 2.6 million poor families, a number that included forty percent of rural families and 10 percent of all families living in Mexico.
+71 PROGRESA was very successful at promoting change and has been replicated in other countries as well.
+PROGRESA shifted towards an effort to increase human development and was renamed Oportunidades in 2001, which was then replaced by Prospera in 2014, a social inclusion program.
+In 2017, more than 6.5 million families were receiving benefits from the Prospera program.
+74 Despite the name changes and focus shifts of these programs, they have all operated as conditional cash transfer programs offering support for education, health, and nutrition.
+The rules regarding households' compliance with certain